keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Exceptions and panics are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some secondary **implicit input** may influence the outcome.
 In contrast, a _division by zero error_ only occurs if the input divisor is `0`; it normally is not treated as a side effect for this reason.

+Consider for a moment, how might complexity in programs be reduced?

 ### Modeling complexity

 Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h := g ∘ f` or _h is g after f_.
 Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, building the necessary mappings to generate the desired program output.